gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 - *Always reusable*.
 A single topic can appear in multiple places and across different channels, so it should be free of being locked to specific content or layout and be used anywhere.
 - *Independently understandable*.
 Each topic should be sufficiently complete so that it can be presented alone.
 In other words, the topic can stand alone without context but can also be used with context.

 Examples include notes, cautions, standard steps in a task-oriented or scenario, or goal-based topics like an integration guide.
-A better example would be the “Configure Beyond Identity” section of the integration guides because they all have this section.
+A better example would be the "Configure Beyond Identity" section of the integration guides because they all have this section.
 Therefore, we would only update the reusable topic if these instructions change.

 ### Benefits of content reuse

 Assuming Secure Workforce and Secure Customer are in the same content/document management system, reusing content benefits product documentation in these critical areas:

-- **Increased consistency.** Reusing the topic through a content management system helps ensure that the topic is consistent wherever it is used.
+- **Increased consistency.** Reusing the topic through a content management system helps ensure the topic is consistent wherever it is used.
 - **Reduced content development and maintenance.** A topic is written once and stored in a content management system.
 As a result, development costs are reduced because a topic can be retrieved for reuse.
 In addition, changes to a topic can be applied everywhere the topic is used.
 - **Rapid reconfiguration.** Using smaller units of information, such as a topic, makes it easier to change the order of the topics, include new topics, and exclude existing topics.
 Topics can be used to build new articles.